ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 In XFCE particularly, I have also had issues with tapping to click and long-pressing to right-click.

 ### Ubuntu 21.10, 21.04 & 20.10
 These are more recent releases than the recommended LTS version, 20.04.3.
 However, they seem to have a regression in terms of their support for Bay Trail tablets in the installer, and they does not correctly set up 32-bit EFI and grub.
-If you install from an Ubuntu 20.10, 21.04 or 21.10 image, you will likely find that you will boot to a grub rescue prompt and can't get into your new installation without a lot of hassle.
+If you install from an Ubuntu 20.10, 21.04 or 21.10 image, you will likely find that you will boot to a grub rescue prompt and can't get into your new installation.

-You should be able to install 20.04.3 LTS as recommended and do an in-place upgrade to a later release without encountering this problem, however note the following point as well.
+You can attempt to fix this by following [this procedure](#install32bitgrubafter), but it will be much easier (although more time consuming) to install 20.04.3 LTS as recommended and do an in-place upgrade to a later release.

+Whether upgrading from 20.04.3 LTS or installing the later versions from scratch, do note the following point about audio as well.
 These more recent versions also include an kernel version 5.13 or above that has [a bug preventing sound from working](https://bugs.launchpad.net/ubuntu/+source/linux-meta-hwe-5.13/+bug/1958410) on the Linx 1010B.
 Even the 20.04 LTS that I recommend will offer you to update from 5.11 to 5.13; I don't recommend doing this unless you don't need sound support on your tablet.

 ### Ubuntu 20.04